 Want to make sure your resume will hook every recruiter and get you that interview?
 Get our free checklist and learn what makes a job-winning resume: 46 Things You Need To Do Before You Send Your Resume.

 Pro Tip: Proper spelling and grammar will win points with recruiters.
 Consider using an online tool like Grammarly to help you flush out any mistakes.

 Still not sure about how to format your CNA resume?
-Check out other formats in our guide: “3 Resume Formats: How To Choose The Best One [Examples]”
+Check out other formats in our guide: “3 Resume Formats: How To Format a Resume for Greatest Impact”